open5e/open5e/source/equipment/magic-items/mace-of-disruption.rst

 construct.

-When you roll a 20 on an attack roll made with this weapon, the target takes an extra 2d6 bludgeoning damage, or 4d6 bludgeoning damage if it’s a construct.
+When you roll a 20 on an attack roll made with this weapon, the target takes an extra 2d6 bludgeoning damage, or 4d6 bludgeoning damage if it's a construct.
 If a construct has 25 hit points or fewer after taking this damage, it is destroyed.